Scale and accelerate science using AI on CZI’s high-performance computing cluster

 MASSACHUSETTS INSTITUTE OF TECHNOLOGY

-Jonathan S. Weissman is the Landon T. Clay Professor of Biology at the Massachusetts Institute of Technology, a member of the Whitehead Institute, and a Howard Hughes Medical Institute Investigator.
-From 1996 to 2020, he was a faculty member in the department of Cellular Molecular Pharmacology at the University of California, San Francisco.
-Jonathan Weissman investigates how proteins fold into their correct shape and how misfolding impacts disease and normal physiology, while building innovative tools for exploring the organizational principles of biological systems.
-The team also develops experimental and analytical approaches for exploring the organizational principles of biological systems and globally monitoring protein translation through ribosome profiling.
-A broad goal of his work is to bridge large-scale approaches and in depth mechanistic investigations to reveal the information encoded within genomes.
+Jonathan S. Weissman is the Landon T. Clay professor of biology at the Massachusetts Institute of Technology, a member of the Whitehead Institute, and a Howard Hughes Medical Institute investigator.
+From 1996 to 2020, he was a faculty member in the department of cellular molecular pharmacology at the University of California, San Francisco.
+Weissman investigates how proteins fold into their correct shape and how misfolding impacts disease and normal physiology while building innovative tools for exploring the organizational principles of biological systems.
+His team also develops experimental and analytical approaches for exploring the organizational principles of biological systems and globally monitoring protein translation through ribosome profiling.
+His work aims to bridge large-scale approaches and in-depth mechanistic investigations to reveal the information encoded within genomes.
 Weissman has been a member of the National Academy of Sciences since 2009.

-He earned his B.A. in Physics from Harvard College (1988) and his Ph.D. in Physics (1993) from MIT working with Peter Kim.
-There, he started his studies on protein folding examining Bovine pancreatic trypsin inhibitor (BPTI).
-He was a postdoctoral fellow at Yale University (1993-1996), where he worked with Arthur Horwich studying the mechanism of GroEL.
+He earned his bachelor’s in physics from Harvard College in 1988 and his Ph.D. in physics from MIT in 1993, working with Peter Kim.
+There, he started his studies on protein folding by examining Bovine pancreatic trypsin inhibitor.
+He was a postdoctoral fellow at Yale University from 1993-1996, where he worked with Arthur Horwich studying the mechanism of GroEL.

 More: https://biology.mit.edu/profile/jonathan-weissman/, https://weissman.wi.mit.edu/, https://en.wikipedia.org/wiki/Jonathan_Weissman, https://profiles.ucsf.edu/jonathan.weissman